wesayhowhigh/docs/docs/plugins/october/newsletter/zoho.md

 7. Click "Create"
 8. Get Client ID and Client Secret from the "Client Secret" tab and save them in your .env file as `ZOHO_CLIENT_ID` and `ZOHO_CLIENT_SECRET`
 9. Switch to the "Generate Code" tab
-10. Enter the required scope separated by commas, e.g. `ZohoCRM.modules.ALL`.
+10. Enter the required scope separated by commas, e.g. `ZohoCampaigns.contact.UPDATE` (this is the scope needed for [list subscriptions](https://www.zoho.com/campaigns/help/developers/contact-subscribe.html)).
 Full list of scopes is available [here](https://www.zoho.com/crm/developer/docs/api/v3/scopes.html).
 11. Enter a description (it could describe what the scope covers, e.g. "Modules")
 12. Click "Create"
 13. Click on "CRM" portal, use the radio box to select your environment